01 Jun It Doesn’t Have To Be This Way

 Starting with the assumption that Anthony, his daughter, Anne, and others in the story were doing the very best they could, the saddest part of the film for me was that no one even knew that the hopelessness they felt was unnecessary.
 Just because someone loses the ability to store recent facts doesn’t mean they lose the ability to experience, enjoy, and even savor moments.
 Changes in the mind for anyone with dementia simply mean we, the people without blanking album pages, need to shift the way we communicate so that we can connect heart to heart, soul to soul, in meaningful positive ways.

 Even though, shockingly, no one from Hollywood has requested this, I have re-written the film in my own mind with Anne learning the simple SPECAL approach.
-She found people to walk alongside her who learned with her how to do dementia care differently—with counter-intuitive creativity and kindness.
+She found people to walk alongside her who learned with her how to do dementia care differently—with creativity, kindness, and counter-intuitive strategies.
 Anthony had several secure companions (one at a time) who knew how to help him avoid anxious wondering.
 They still experienced life absurdities.
 Their lives still weren’t perfect, because life without dementia was never perfect either.
 Their lives were, however, good.
 They are filled with experiences of purpose, laughter, beauty, joy, and hope–not hope in a future cure, but tangible hope in the current care that provides a sense of well-being.

 In my version of the film, Anthony’s companions know better so they do better.
 Therefore, the ending of the story has changed.
 Anthony is no longer so traumatized and afraid that all he can do is cry out for the security of his mommy.
 Instead, throughout the story, Anne and the care team are listening to Anthony’s questions and phrases.
 We as viewers are able to spot how important both daughters, Anne and Lucy, are to him even though Anthony wonders why Lucy doesn’t come around much anymore.
 We are able to spot the pride he held in Lucy’s talent as a painter.
 If Anthony was matching his current feelings to the time when Lucy died, we’d spot what led up to that level of anxiety for him.
 We’d also spot how important his watch (keeping track of time) is to him as a security object.
 We even spot that Anthony surely doesn’t like Paris because “they don’t even speak English there.”
 All of this information is like gold in telling the family and in revealing to us what is important to Anthony at any given moment.